 |Mercury Cougar||1966 - 1973|

-- 1928: Construction of the Ford River Rouge Complex is completed.
-It is the largest integrated factory in the world.
+- 1928: construction of the Ford River Rouge Complex is completed, making it the largest integrated factory in the world at the time.

 - 1987: Ford plans to replace the Mustang car with the front wheel drive Ford Probe,which would stop Mustang assembly at Rouge.
 Public outcry quickly turned to surging sales.
 With the fourth-generation Mustang a success, the facility is saved and Ford decides to invest in the plant.